ieve

 Skeptics point to the millions of prayers made daily for the healing of people dying of cancer, heart disease, injuries and other maladies with little apparent result.
 Skeptics point out that you don’t see prayed for people jumping out of wheelchairs, throwing away their crutches, or suddenly healed of cancer, diabetes or the many other diseases that plague humanity.
 People have been praying for peace throughout time with little evidence that such prayer has brought peace.
 Psalm 122:6 speaks of praying for the peace of Jerusalem.
 Both Christians and Jews have been doing this for centuries.
 Yet what do we have?
 Jerusalem and surrounding territories have been the epicenter of war and conflict for thousands of years.
 This all tells the skeptic that the prayers to the Judeo/Christian God (if He exists) go largely unanswered or simply ignored.

-Skeptics bristle at the hearing of religious, political and governmental leaders asking for prayer for those hurt, displaced or in other ways negatively impacted by weather disasters.
+Skeptics also bristle at the hearing of religious, political and governmental leaders asking for prayer for those hurt, displaced or in other ways negatively impacted by weather disasters.
 To ask for prayer for people whose lives have been turned upside down by a tornado, hurricane, flood or some other so-called act of God is seen as ludicrous.

 As covered earlier in this series, skeptics see weather disasters as preventable by an all- powerful loving God.
-Because such disasters do occur on a regular basis and create havoc for multiple thousands of people, this loving God is seen as not to exist.
+Because such disasters do occur on a regular basis and create havoc for multiple millions of people, this loving God is seen as not to exist.
 Skeptics ask what is there to pray for after the damage has already been done, damage that it is believed could have been prevented by a loving God that is supposedly in charge of the weather.
 It is believed to be absurd to ask for God's comfort and help for something He should have prevented in the first place.

 Some Christians believe all things are predestinated.
 That is, all that happens in the world is predetermined by God to happen in the way it happens.
 Skeptics point out that if this should be the case, there is absolutely no purpose in prayer.
 Everything is already set to happen in a certain way and all the prayer in the world isn’t going to change that (See my series on this issue at http://theologicalperspectives.com/predistination-and-free-will).